-The list of properties within Ontario that are covered by this Methodology Guide changes from time to time.
+The list of properties within Ontario that are covered by this Methodology Guide change from time to time.
 A current list of the properties covered by this Methodology Guide can be found in Appendix A.

-Brief Introduction to the Industry
+Brief Overview of the Industry and Process